Foursome (group sex)

 A foursome is a form of group sex involving four people of any gender combination.

 Types of foursomes

 The level of sexual activity among the four members may vary greatly.
 Other foursomes may involve some same sex contact, and some foursomes actively involve all four members.

-Wife Swapping
+Wife swapping

 Wife swapping involves two couples, usually both married heterosexual pairs, where each man swaps his wife for the other, and has sexual intercourse with her.
 There is usually no sexual contact between the two wives or the two husbands.

-Soft Swinging
+Soft swinging

 Soft swinging involves two couples, where either one couple has a voyeuristic role watching the other have sex, or the couples each have sex but with no sexual contact between the two pairs.

 Gang bangs

 A gang bang involves three (or more) people having sex with a fourth successively.
-This usually occurs with men penetrating women, but can equally apply to homosexual acts, or women penetrating men using strap-on dildos.
+It involves both heterosexual and homosexual acts.

+Reverse gang bangs

+Sexual intercourse involving multiple women in which one man is the central focus.